 In the meantime, to reduce CO2 emissions you can switch to a cleaner engine, buy from eco-conscious companies, or opt for a green vehicle like the Tesla Model 3 instead.
 (You can also measure your full emissions using an ecological footprint calculator.)

 If these options are out of reach for you right now, fret not.
 Thankfully, there are now options out there that allow you to simultaneously drive your truck and take care of the planet.
 By supporting activities that mitigate or prevent CO2, such as tree planting carbon offsets, you can essentially erase the effects of your vehicle.
-You can find some of the best carbon offsets programs here.
+You can find the Daily Driver Carbon Offset program which is one of the best carbon offsets programs for vehicles.

 By making wise truck driving choices, using a truck calculator and erasing the rest of your emissions with carbon offsets, you can start driving carbon neutral in no time.